Bhutan Visitor Guide

 Visa & MasterCard (and occasionally American Express) are now frequently accepted in the larger handicraft shops and in most hotels except in eastern/central Bhutan.
 When using your credit card please check with the merchant first to ascertain their merchant fee surcharge.

-Please advise your bank of each country you are travelling to, and the dates, before your departure from Australia or your country of residence.
+IMPORTANT & ESSENTIAL: Please advise your bank of each country you are travelling to, and the dates, before your departure from Australia or your country of residence.
 You can generally now do this on-line.
 That way your ATM debit and credit cards will be accepted without interference or extra security checks as you travel.

-In November 23 Bhutan achieved a global milestone.
-It had vaccinated and desexed all stray dogs.
-Whilst dog numbers are reducing, and their general health is much improved, due to a successful and an ongoing program for canine rehab run by the Government, there are still occasional problems with stray dogs.
-Caution, and avoiding personal contact is suggested.
-They can be noisy at night…especially in the capital Thimphu and Paro town.
-You might consider carrying ear plugs if you are especially sensitive to noise at night.
+In November 23 Bhutan achieved a global milestone, due It had vaccinated and desexed all stray dogs.
+As a result, dog numbers are reducing, and their general health is much improved due to a successful and an ongoing program for canine rehab run by the Government.

 Dress for Bhutan: